-Three AQIS listed species were recorded during the September 2008 plant surveys of the Car Precinct area and these same species were recorded in previous surveys of the area.
-Species diversity, abundance and coverage of AQIS listed species recorded during the current survey (September 2008) has remained consistent since the previous survey results (i.e. June 2008).
+Three AQIS listed species were recorded during the December 2008 plant surveys of the Car Precinct area and these same species have been recorded in previous surveys of the area.
+Species diversity of AQIS listed species recorded during the current survey (December 2008) has remained consistent since the previous survey results (i.e. September 2008), whereas abundance and coverage has slightly increased.